Chang San-cheng

-Chang began an independent campaign for the 2020 Taiwanese presidential election, then suspended his run to join the Kuomintang ticket, headed by Han Kuo-yu.
+Before entering politics, Chang graduated from National Taiwan University and earned a master's degree from Stanford University and his doctorate from Cornell University in engineering.
+He began an independent campaign for the 2020 Taiwanese presidential election, then suspended his run to join the Kuomintang ticket, headed by Han Kuo-yu.
 The pair lost to incumbent president Tsai Ing-wen and her running mate William Lai.

-Education

-Chang earned his bachelor's degree in civil engineering from National Taiwan University in 1976.
-In 1977, he finished his master's degree in civil and environmental engineering at Stanford University.
-In 1981, He received a doctoral degree in civil and environmental engineering from Cornell University.
+Early life and education

+Chang was born in Taipei, Taiwan, on June 24, 1954, to Yun-Hwa and Tung-wen Chang.
+He was educated at Chang-An Elementary School (1960–1966), Ta-tung Junior High School (1966–1969), and graduated from Taipei Municipal Chien Kuo High School in 1972.

+After high school, Chang attended National Taiwan University and graduated with his Bachelor of Science (B.S.) in civil engineering in 1976.
+He left Taiwan in September 1976 to complete graduate studies in the United States, where he earned a Master of Science (M.S.) in civil engineering and structural engineering from Stanford University.
+Chang was then awarded a graduate fellowship to enroll in Cornell University and earned his Ph.D. in civil and structural engineering from Cornell in 1981 with a specialization in computer graphics.
+His doctoral dissertation was titled, "An Integrated Finite Element Nonlinear Shell Analysis System with Interactive Computer Graphics," and was supervised by professors Richard H. Gallagher and Yih-Hsing Pao.

 Early career

 Upon graduation, Chang returned to Taiwan to serve as a lecturer, associate professor and finally, professor in the Department of Civil Engineering of National Taiwan University from 1981 to 1990.
 He was the Director for National Center for High-Performance Computing from 1991 to 1997.
 From 1998 to 2000, he was the Director of the Department of Planning and Evaluation of National Science Council.
 Between 2000 and 2010, he worked for Acer Inc. as Vice President of the e-Enabling Service Business Group, and between 2010 and 2012, he worked for Google as the Director of Google's hardware operations in Asia.